KLZ-0/pacman-esearch/README.md

 [![Build Status](https://travis-ci.org/KLZ-0/pacman-esearch.svg?branch=master)](https://travis-ci.org/KLZ-0/pacman-esearch)

-Basic replacement for both pacman -Ss and pacman -Si
+Replacement for both pacman -Ss and pacman -Si

-It was developed for personal use but you can use and imporove it however you like - if you find a bug, please open an issue
+It was created for personal use but it can be customized and imporoved however you like - if you find a bug, please open an issue

 # Features